garfix/nli-go/doc/remarks.md

+# 2020-04-11

+I am now reading "Semantic Syntax" which is written by my former Language Philosophy teacher Pieter Seuren.
+Semantic syntax is part of the field of generative semantics https://en.wikipedia.org/wiki/Generative_semantics

+I am too new here to say anything useful about it, but he mentions one thing that is interesting for the present purpose.
+He proposes to use predicates for quantifiers.
+The sentence

+    Nobody here speaks two languages

+can be represented like this

+    not(
+        some(
+            person(x)
+            two(
+                language(y)
+                present(
+                    speak(X, y)
+                )
+            )
+        )
+    )

+While this is an interesting take, the problem is that quantifiers can be complex (at least two, two or three), and then this scheme breaks down.

+Nevertheless generative semantics is the area of linguistics that is most connected to semantics; and it is interesting to read more about it.

+# 2020-04-06

+It is the verb that must be able to modify the quantifications of its np's.

+Presently this is not possible.
+I want to change

+    { rule: np(E1) -> qp(Q1) nbar(E1),                                     sense: quant(Q1, sem(1), E1, sem(2), sem(parent)) }

+to

+    { rule: np(E1) -> qp(Q1) nbar(E1),                                     sense: quant(Q1, sem(1), E1, sem(2)) }

+and define verbs as such

+    { rule: tv_infinitive(P1, E1, E2) -> 'support',                        sense: support(P1, sem(E1), sem(E2)) }

+and so the semantics will be

+    support(
+        P1,
+        quant(Q1, quantification, R1, range),
+        quant(Q2, quantification, R2, range)
+    )

+a nice side effect is that I will loose the unintuitive sem(parent)

+This will mean that when `support` is processed, it will have to go through all its quants and create nested loops for
+them:

+    foreach Rx in range R1
+        foreach Ry in range R2
+            support(P1, Rx, Ry)
+        do quantification for R2
+    do quantification for R1

+As a consequence, `support` can add a modifier to _its_ quants:

+    do_quantification(command)
+    do_quantification(declare)
+    do_quantification(interrogate)

 # 2020-04-05

 I wrote about calculating the cost of executing relations.
 This technique actually has a very limited advantage in